 Over time, manufacturers started mixing manganese with nickel to improve the duty cycle and capacity of the battery with only a slight reduction to the maximum discharge rate.
 IMR batteries have a safer basic chemistry than ICR batteries as they can sustain higher internal temperatures before becoming unstable.
 The manganese cathode has a much lower internal resistance as well, which is the driving force behind the higher drain rating because resistance has a direct correlation to heat generation.

 Most IMR batteries have maximum discharge rating of 10 amps, with some IMR or hybrid /IMR batteries having up to 30 amps.
 This is due to the balance of higher capacity and high drain of todays batteries.
 It is critical never to assume the maximum discharge rating though.
 If in doubt, Google can be used to find your battery's data sheet which will state the continuous discharge rate in amps.

 AW Protected ICR battery

 ICR, or Cobalt electrode batteries were the original form of lithium ion batteries.
 These batteries can handle most atomizers we buy over the counter today.
-ICR batteries are known for their higher capacities and are suited for the average vapor's device, but they are not at all well suited for use in advanced devices such as a regulated variable voltage mod or a RBA attachment.
+ICR batteries are known for their higher capacities and are suited for the average vapor's device, but they are not at all well suited for use in advanced devices such as a regulated variable voltage mod or a mechanical mod with RBA attachment.